Skip to content

 The labradorite stone isn’t a gem; it’s a mineral.
 It’s actually comprised of feldspar and is part of the plagioclase series.
 Typically, a piece of labradorite has distinct, visible striations.
 Additionally, this gem is known for exhibiting twinning.

-One of the defining properties of labradorite is labradorescence, a form of play-of-color.
-It occurs when light strikes a twinning surface inside the labradorite piece, leading it to reflect various hues.
+One of the defining properties of labradorite is labradorescence, a form of play-of-colour.
+It occurs when light strikes a twinning surface inside the labradorite piece, leading it to reflect various hues, including peacock blue, pale green, and gold.

 At times, distinguishing the labradorite gemstone from others in the plagioclase series is incredibly challenging.
-If the characteristic labradorescence isn't present, which can occur in some labradorite stones, it is hard to tell it apart from other gems that are part of the same class.
+If the characteristic labradorescence isn’t present, which can occur in some labradorite stones, it is hard to tell it apart from other gems in the same class.

 Labradorite Meaning and Symbolism